The artificial intelligence sector is expected to be worth over US$190 billion by 2025. Here are five artificial intelligence ETFs.

 It might be surprising, but the phrase "artificial intelligence" has been around for over half a century — since 1955, in fact.
 It was intended to describe a new computer science subdiscipline.

 But what exactly is artificial intelligence?
-In simple terms, artificial intelligence, or AI, means “simulated intelligence in machines.”
-In other words, machines with AI are capable of thinking like people and mimicking their actions, sort of like a robot.
+In simple terms, artificial intelligence, or AI, means "simulated intelligence in machines."
+In other words, machines with AI are capable of thinking like people and mimicking their actions.
 The ideal characteristic of AI is the ability to rationalize.

-Case in point: Research conducted by Markets and Markets suggests the AI industry will be worth over US$190 billion by 2025, increasing at a compound annual growth rate of 36.62 percent between 2018 and 2025.
+Case in point: Research conducted by Markets and Markets suggests the AI industry will be worth over US$309.6 billion by 2026, increasing at a compound annual growth rate of 39.7 percent between 2021 and 2026.
 With that much money going into the sector, there is certainly no shortage of ways for investors to add AI investments to their portfolios.

 According to ETFdb.com, these artificial intelligence ETFs are required to meet one of three criteria: